gebodal/annodoc/index.md

 Any "missing" relations may be easily reconstructed automatically, and the resulting markup in the brat interface much more readable.

+However, if the only name/symbol pair in the text is greatly separated, please do annotate this - we require at least one relation between the spans in a given document.

 #### Property

 A `Property` relation is between an Object and a ParameterName or ParameterSymbol, and is used to indicate that the name or symbol is given as a property of the annotated object.
 For example: